tart-telescope/radio-imaging/README.md

-# radio-imaging
+# Basic Radio Telescope imaging and Calibration

 Radio Telescope Imaging using both tart_cargo and CASA in the stimela radio imaging environment.
+This material is focused on using data from the [TART radio telescope](https://tart.elec.ac.nz).

 ## TART imaging basics